Name

 variant HAL which provides the appropriate definitions.
 Both headers

-are automatically included by the architectural header cyg/hal/hal_io.h
+are automatically included by the architectural header cyg/hal/hal_io.h, so typically

 application code and other packages will just include the latter.